Interior Eigensolver Based on Rational Filter with Composite rule: Subspace iteration with rational filter

-Given a discretization rule, the major computational cost in applying the filter $R_k(B^{-1}A) Y$ as in \cref{eq:discretizedCIoperator} lies in solving the shifted linear systems, $(p_i B - A)^{-1}$ for $i = 1, \dots, k$.
-Such a computational cost is often determined by the condition number of $(p_i B - A)$.
-Since the positions of poles are on the contour, the condition number is inversely proportional to the eigengap around the contour, which is in general large in practice.
-Hence, in most contour based filters, the shifted linear systems are solved by direct methods, e.g., LU factorization.
-The overall computational cost is then divided into two parts: the offline factorization part and the online solving part (backward substitution).
-The cost could be rewritten as
+In \cref{eq: discretizedCIoperator}, the considerable computational burden lies in solving the shifted linear systems, $(p_i^{(k)} B - A)^{-1}$ for $i = 1, \dots, k$.
+When the eigengap between the interior eigenvalues and outer eigenvalues is small, the linear systems will be ill-conditioned, since the poles are on the contour and their distances to eigenvalues are bounded by the eigengap.
+Hence, in most contour-based filters, the shifted linear systems are solved by direct methods.

+The overall computational cost is then divided into two parts: the offline factorization part, e.g., LU factorization, and the online solving part, e.g., triangular solve with the given LU factorization.
+The computational cost could be written as